TaylorDJones11/flixx-app/README.md

 </p>

 ## 📝 Description
 Flixx was built using vanilla JavaScript, HTML, and CSS, along with an external API for managing media content.
 It allows users to browse movies and TV shows from a curated library.
 The app features a responsive UI with a search function.
-The external API provides access to a vast collection of media content, enabling users to browse through the latest movies and top rated show.
+The external API provides access to a vast collection of media content, enabling users to browse through the latest movies and top-rated shows.
 This app showcases how to integrate an API with a vanilla JavaScript frontend to build a modern web application.

 ## 🚀 Features
  - Browse and stream movies and TV shows from a curated library